 Tours begin in the center.
 After the 13-minute introductory film Out of Many, One, groups are led into the Rotunda.
 At the dome's center is Constantino Brumidi's 1865 fresco, Apotheosis of Washington.
 The figures in the inner circle represent the 13 original states; those in the outer ring symbolize arts, sciences, and industry.
 The flat, sculpture-style frieze around the Rotunda's rim depicts 400 years of American history and was started by Brumidi in 1877.
 While painting Penn's treaty with the Indians, the 74-year-old artist slipped on the 58-foot-high scaffold and almost fell off.
 Brumidi managed to hang on until help arrived, but he died a few months later from kidney failure.
 The work was continued by another Italian, Filippo Costaggini, but the frieze wasn't finished until American Allyn Cox added the final touches in 1953.

 The Rotunda's eight immense oil paintings are of scenes from American history.
 The four scenes from the Revolutionary War are by John Trumbull, who served alongside George Washington and painted the first president from life.
-Thirty people have lain in state or in honor in the Rotunda, including 10 presidents, from Abraham Lincoln to Gerald Ford.
+Since 1852, 31 people have lain in state or in honor in the Rotunda, including 10 presidents, from Abraham Lincoln to Gerald Ford.
 In 2005, Civil rights activist Rosa Parks became the first woman to lie in honor.
+Most recently, Senator Daniel Inouye, who served as President Pro Tempore of the Senate, laid in state in December 2012.

 South of the Rotunda is Statuary Hall, once the legislative chamber of the House of Representatives.
 The room has an architectural quirk that maddened early legislators: a slight whisper uttered on one side of the hall can be heard on the other.
 (This parlor trick doesn't always work; sometimes the hall is just too noisy.)
 When the House moved out, Congress invited each state to send statues of two great deceased residents for placement in the former chamber.
 About half of the accumulated statues are here; the rest were dispersed to other spots in the Capitol, including the new visitor center.

-To the north, on the Senate side, is the chamber once used by the Supreme Court, and, above it, the splendid Old Senate Chamber (closed until further notice), both of which have been restored.
-In the Brumidi Corridor (also closed until further notice), on the ground floor of the Senate wing, frescoes and oil paintings of birds, plants, and American inventions adorn the walls and ceilings.
+To the north, on the Senate side, is the chamber once used by the Supreme Court, and, above it, the splendid Old Senate Chamber, both of which have been restored.
+In the Brumidi Corridor, on the ground floor of the Senate wing, frescoes and oil paintings of birds, plants, and American inventions adorn the walls and ceilings.
 Intricate, Brumidi-designed bronze stairways lead to the second floor.
 The Italian artist also memorialized several American heroes, painting them inside trompe l'oeil frames.
 Some frames were left blank.
 The most recent one to be filled, in 1987, honors the crew of the space shuttle Challenger.

 Prior to entering the visitor center, allow about 45 minutes to go through security.
 Bags can be no larger than 14 inches wide, 13 inches high, and 4 inches deep, and other possessions you can bring into the building are strictly limited.
 (The full list of prohibited items is posted at www.visitthecapitol.gov).
 There are no facilities for leaving personal belongings, but you can check your coat.
 If you're planning a visit, check the status of tours and access; security measures may change.